Simulating fermionic fractional Chern insulators with infinite projected entangled-pair states

 \emph{Acknowledgments---}We thank Marek Rams, Anna Fracuz, Paul Brehmer, Johannes Motruk, and Sen Niu for valuable discussions.
 Tensor network simulations were performed with open-source library \textsc{YASTN} \cite{Marek2025yastn}.

 The authors acknowledge support from the Swiss National Science Foundation through a Consolidator Grant (iTQC, TMCG-2213805) and a Quantum grant (20QU-1225225).
 This project further received financial support from Google.
-We thank NVIDIA for providing access to GPU computing resources that supported this work.
+We thank NVIDIA and the MesoNET project (allocation M25112, Turpan cluster) for providing access to GPU computing resources that supported this work.